 Agitated by these strict rules and brainwashing, Ryouma does everything he can to show people that the music he loves will bring them the freedom they deserve.
 Along with his bandmates Shinsaku Takasugi and Kogoru Katsura, Ryouma works hard to find places for his rock 'n' roll group to perform.
 Refusing to back down until their music is accepted in Japan, the trio begin to realize that there's more to their passion than they had thought.

 Overall it's pretty generic show, but the few things that make it different really make it fun.

 It's a pretty generic story, boy makes friends, boy makes enemies, boy fights enemies, enemies are too stronk, boy wins with some bullshit like the power of love (or in this case music).

 What makes it stand out is the message: You do you.
 It's about liking what you like and not shitting on other people for liking something else.
-As long as they enjoy what they're doing and are passionate about it, let 'em do it, unless they're hurting other people.
+As long as they enjoy what they're doing and are passionate about it, let 'em do it, unless they're hurting

 Again, it's pretty generic.
 There's not much to make it really stand out.
 There's some pretty interesting character designs, but the bad CGI scenes really bring it down.

 The show's about music, so you'd expect it to have good music.
 The pop songs are pretty generic, but not bad, and pretty catchy.
 The rock songs are kinda watered down and silly, but they're a nice break from the so-sweet-you-get-diabetes music in a lot of anime.
 They've got solid riffs and quality drums, not to mention the fact that you can actually hear the bass.